appsmithorg/appsmith-docs/website/docs/reference/widgets/iframe.md

 <VideoEmbed host="youtube" videoId="4jXTyxUhnP0" title="Using the Iframe widget" caption="Using the Iframe widget"/>

 :::info
-Appsmith instances are secure by default from v1.8.6, with sandboxing enabled for all iFrame widgets to prevent XSS attacks.
-If using an older version, ensure iFrame widgets are sandboxed.
-Check the [Security documentation](/product/security#sandboxing-iframe-widgets) for more details.
+The Iframe widget is protected against XSS attacks from v1.8.6 onwards.
+If you have self-hosted Appsmith and are on an older version, see [Sandboxing Iframe widgets](/product/security#sandboxing-iframe-widgets) to enable this.
 :::

 ## Display external content